FirstTimeEZ/server-ssl/README.md

 ### Optional Arguments

-`server-ssl.js` has some optional arguments you can use production if the defaults aren't enough.
+`server-ssl.js` has some optional arguments you can use in production if the defaults aren't enough.

 | Arguments/Flags       | Description                                      | Default Value         |
 |-------------------------|----------------------------------|-----------------------|